Abdul Rahman Hashim

-Tan Sri Abdul Rahman bin Hashim (عبد الرحمن بن هاشم; 7 July 1923 – 7 June 1974) was a Malaysian police officer who served as the third Inspector-General of Police from February 1973 to his assassination in June 1974.
+Abdul Rahman bin Hashim (عبد الرحمن بن هاشم; 7 July 1923 – 7 June 1974) was a Malaysian police officer who served as the third Inspector-General of Police from February 1973 until his assassination.
 He served as the Deputy Inspector-General of Police from January 1972 to February 1973.

+Education

+After completing his schooling, he became a Kedah State Police Officer with the rank of Sub-Inspector (17 October 1941); Kuala Nerang District Police Chief; Baling District Police Chief (1948); Criminal Investigation Officer (1949); Assistant Superintendent of Police (January 1952); Assistant District Police Chief of Kulai, Johor; Police Range Officer in Batu Gajah; Head of the Penang Special Branch (1960); Deputy Director of the Special Branch (1963); Director of the Special Branch (1971); Deputy Inspector-General of Police (1972) and the 3rd Inspector-General of Police (1 February 1973 - 7 June 1974).